Chapter 9. Compute Engine:

 Attached in read-write mode—The VM can both read and write to the disk.

-Default value when creating a disk in GCE is the unattached state.
+The default value when creating a disk in GCE is the unattached state.

 Attach disks to a VM in two different modes (read-only and read-write)